Composers Datebook®

 Synopsis

 Gipps said she found it “difficult to understand young people who don’t know what they want to be when they grow up.”
 She published her first music at 8, and by her twenties had also become a professional oboist and pianist.
-Her triple career peaked in 1945, when in Birmingham, she performed the Glazunov Piano Concerto on the first half of a concert, then, on the second, played the English horn part in the premiere performance of her own First Symphony.
+Her triple career peaked in 1945, when in Birmingham, she performed the Glazunov Piano Concerto on the first half of a concert, then, on the second, played the English horn part in the premiere performance of her own Symphony No. 1.

 Vaughan Williams was one of her composition teachers, and her music was, like his, firmly based in melody and traditional harmony.
 Ironically, this counted against her in the years following World War II when music that wasn’t atonal and avant-garde was deemed old-fashioned.